odow/StochDualDynamicProgram.jl/README.md

   - If a convergence test is conducted with the bounds found to have converged, and `convergence_termination=true`, method will terminate.
   - If this is false, the method will terminate at `maximum_iterations`
   - We choose to default this to false since if there is high variance in objective, the method may terminate earlier than desired.

-\*de Matos, Philpott, Finardi (2015).
-Improving the Peformance of Stochastic Dual Dynamic Programming.
-Journal of Computational and Applied Mathematics 290: 196-208

 ### Simulate Policy
 The `simulate(m::SDDPModel, n::Int, variables::Vector{Symbol}; parallel::Bool=false)` function simulates `n` realisations of the policy given by a converged SDDP model `m`.
 It returns a dictionary with an entry for each variable given in `variables`.
 Each dictionary entry is a vector corresponding to the stages in the model.
 Each item in the vector is a vector of the `n` values that the variable took in the `n` realisations.
 If `parallel=true` the the `n` realisations are distributed across all available processors and computed independently.